World B. Free: Professional career

 On August 28, 1980, San Diego traded Free to Golden State for Phil Smith and a first-round pick.
 During the 1981-82 NBA season, Free would help the Warriors to a 45–37 record, leading the team in assists per game at 5.4 while also scoring 22.9 points per game (second on the team only to Bernard King’s 23.2 per game average).
 However, despite their above .500 record, they would miss the postseason.
 On December 15, 1983, in the middle of the 1982-83 season, he was traded to the Cleveland Cavaliers.
 The team finished 23-59, but the team was 3-19 prior to the Free trade.
 Notably in the fall of 1983, after the Cavaliers made a multi-year deal for him, management and Free came up with the stunt to have him picked up by helicopter at Burke Lakefront Airport to fly to the Richfield Coliseum to an actual carpet awaiting him for a press conference.

 During the season, Free became the 39th player in league history to surpass 15,000 career points.
 During that year, now on the Cavaliers, Free made the playoffs for the first time since he was on the 76ers, and averaged career-playoff-highs of 26.3 points and 7.8 assists per game, during a 3-1 first round loss to the Celtics.
 In that series, Free led the Cavaliers to a 105-98 Game 3 win with a postseason-career-high 32 points.
-He was allowed to depart the Cavaliers in free agency after 1986.
+After the year, Cleveland refused to pick up the option on his contract, which would've had them pay him $750,000 for the season; they offered him $400,000 that he rejected.
 In 275 games, he averaged 23 points and shot 45.4% from the field.

-Free later played in the United States Basketball League (USBL) for the Miami Tropics after being waived by the Philadelphia 76ers in March 1987.
+Free was signed by the 76ers in December of 1986 only to be waived in March 1987 when Andrew Toney recovered from his injuries.
+Free later played in the United States Basketball League (USBL) for the Miami Tropics.
 He was named the USBL Playoffs MVP after leading the Tropics to the title after scoring 30 points in the championship winning game against the Rhode Island Gulls.
 Following the USBL season, he joined the Houston Rockets for the 1987–88 season, which was his last NBA season.
 For Free, the highlight of that season was November 12, 1987, when he scored 38 points against the Sacramento Kings at ARCO Arena and brought the Rockets back to win the game.